niwatorrri/niwatorrri.github.io/_posts/2019-11-18-java-for-cpp-programmers.md

 - All Java classes are ultimately subclasses of the `Object` class
 - It has methods, e.g. `toString()` that can be overridden
-- can define structures that take objects of class `Object`, similar to C++ templates
+- Can define structures that take objects of class `Object`, similar to C++ templates

+## Abstract classes and Interfaces

 Abstract class: using `abstract` modifier